samsquire/ideas2/README.md

 # 4. Paper Work Language

 We need a way to define work.
-All work can be represented digitally.
-This standard is that a piece of work must fit on an A4 piece of paper.
+All work can be represented digitally: take A to B, assemble X with Y. This standard is that a piece of work must fit on an A4 piece of paper.
 A bit like a job description but each page represents a task.
 So you have a piece of A4 paper describing one piece of work to do.
 Each piece of work can depend on other pieces of work.
 Can be integrated into a continuous integration pipeline for human beings.
 Work appears in your work inbox.

 Existing: